-1) Use th e coordinate plane on the previous page to complete the following statements: a) Point A and Point A' are both $m{ heta}$ units away from the line of reflection. b) Point B and Point B' are both units away from the line of reflection. c) Point C and Point C' are both units away from the line of reflection. d) Point D and Point D' are both units away from the line of reflection. e) Point E and Point E' are both units away from the line of reflection. the co reflect say th rrespor ion and at point h point in the original figure is the same distance from the line of reflection as ading point in the image.
-For example, point B is 5 units above the line of I point B' is 5 units below the line of reflection.
-Another way to look at this is to is B and B' are 10 units away from each other, and the line of reflection must be seen them. ure the distance between each point in the figure to the line of reflection.
+1) Use th e coordinate plane on the previous page to complete the following statements: a) Point A and Point A' are both $m{ heta}$ units away from the line of reflection. b) Point B and Point B' are both units away from the line of reflection. c) Point C and Point C' are both units away from the line of reflection. d) Point D and Point D' are both units away from the line of reflection. e) Point E and Point E' are both units away from the line of reflection. he co eflect ay th rrespor ion and at point The point in the original figure is the same distance from the line of reflection as anding point in the image.
+For example, point B is 5 units above the line of B point B' is 5 units below the line of reflection.
+Another way to look at this is to be B and B' are 10 units away from each other, and the line of reflection must be been them. ure the distance between each point in the figure to the line of reflection.
 The point will have to be the same distance away from the line of reflection.
 2) • reflected point B' across the y-axis, the reflected point B" would appear in ant 3.
 What are the coordinates of point B"?
 How do you know?
 3) t the remaining points of the shape in Quadrant 4 across the y-axis on the nate plane.
 What are the coordinates of point E"?
-4) eflect figure A"B"C"D"E" over the x-axis.
-Your new image will be figure C"'D"'E"' and should appear in Quadrant 2.
-What a are the coordinates of point D'''?

-5) Figure $\triangle ABC$ below has been reflected about a line of reflection resulting in image $\triangle A'B'C'$.
-Draw the line of reflection and write the equation for the line on the coordinate plane below.
+4) A"'B" eflect figure A"B"C"D"E" over the x-axis.
+Your new image will be figure C""D""E" and should appear in Quadrant 2. are the coordinates of point D""?
+5) △A'B △ABC below has been reflected about a line of reflection resulting in image 'C'.
+Draw the line of reflection and write the equation for the line on the nate plane below.